emacsorphanage/helm-swoop/README.md

 * Squeeze all lines in buffer with your input
 * Highlight multiple matched pattern
 * Jumping line to line according to list buffer's move
-* Cache result until modify the buffer
+* Cache result until modifies the buffer
 * Go back to the last line
 * Multi separated line culling
 * Culling lines are editable